-Have your rental delivered to spots on these lakes (and Cedar Lake too) for FREE!
+Have your rental delivered to spots on these lakes (Long Lake, Lake Leelanau & West Bay)

 With its calm waters, numerous islands, and abundance of fish, Long Lake is the perfect summer get-away.
 Water skiers love it because there’s plenty of room.
 Anglers flock to it year-round for walleye, perch, pike, bluegill, bass, and sunfish.
 For anyone looking to swim and sunbathe, there are the islands and the sandbars that surround them.
-Aussie Watersports will also deliver your boat rental to either launch point for free!
+Aussie Watersports can also deliver your boat rental to either launch point!

 Comprised of two lakes connected by a narrow channel in the heart of picturesque Leelanau County, the glassy waters of Lake Leelanau are particularly ideal for leisurely pontoon rides.
 Cruise up to Leland and visit the iconic Fishtown for a day on the water you’ll never forget.
 Aussie Watersports can deliver your boat to the Bingham Township launch on South Lake.

 West Bay is the recreational heart of Traverse City.
 It’s surrounded by the Leelanau and Old Mission peninsulas and consists of multiple beaches, parks, marinas, and waterfront restaurants.
 As you can imagine, there’s lots to do and see.
-West Bay is a popular place for jet-ski rentals in particular (visit our beachfront office at the Bayshore Resort for hourly rentals), but we’ll also deliver your vessel of choice for free to the Clinch Park Marina.
+West Bay is a popular place for jet-ski rentals in particular.

 Other Local Favorite Spots